raj-wankhede-github/PDF-Chatbot-on-AWS-Lambda/README.md

 - From Lambda function go to -> “Code” section, scroll down to the “Layers” section and click on “Add a layer”.
 - Select “Custom layers” and choose the layers created in previous step.
   - If the layer name is not shown in the dropdown, select “Specify an ARN” and provide the ARN of the Lambda Layer version.
-  - Repeat this step and add all the layers created in step 4 to a function.
 - Perform the same for other Lambda functions created in step 5.

 ### 7. Configuration on all 3 Lambda Functions